 The CFO executive Dialogue is designed by and for the senior finance community.
 This is a learning environment that focuses on finance leaders sharing their day-to-day strategies on how to adapt to continued economic uncertainty.
-Through the expertise of the consultants and the collective wisdom of your peers, solutions will be found to your mutual problems.
+Through the expertise of our speakers and the collective wisdom of your peers, solutions will be found to your mutual problems.
 It’s a community where the foundations for the future of finance will be laid.

 Philip Hammond was a UK Cabinet Minister and key member of the British Government for almost a decade.
 Leading four departments over nine years, and rising to the second most powerful job in government, he was one of only three people to serve continuously in the UK cabinet from 2010 to 2019 throughout the tenures of Prime Ministers David Cameron and Theresa May.

 Taking on the role of Chancellor of the Exchequer shortly after the 2016 Brexit Referendum, Hammond took charge of the UK economy at a time of unprecedented uncertainty.
 Firm in his belief that nobody voted for Brexit with a view to becoming poorer or less secure, he fought strongly for a negotiated outcome with the European Union that would allow a continued close economic partnership between Britain and the EU.

 He was part of the “E3+3” team that negotiated the JCPOA nuclear arms control deal with Iran in 2015.
 During his tenure as Defence and then Foreign Secretary, Hammond built strong links with the US and other allied counterparts, both civilian and military, and was a frequent visitor to Afghanistan during the ISAF mission there.

 As Chancellor and as Foreign Secretary, Hammond played a major role in managing the UK’s evolving relationship with China and has clear views about the importance of effectively integrating China into the global system as a major economic and strategic power.
 He also has strong connections in the Gulf region.